 top of page

-Sleep can become difficult when the body has trouble shifting from alertness into rest.
+Sleep can become difficult when the body has trouble shifting from alertness and activity (sympathetic) into a more rest-relax-recharge (parasympathetic) state.

 Sleep issues may also be connected to pain, posture, stress, screen habits, caregiving, pregnancy, parenting, or long-term burnout.